 Most companies recognize the importance of employee training and want to dive right in.
 While this enthusiasm is great, it skips a crucial step.
 Conducting a training needs analysis (TNA) is your first step to developing a successful training program.
-This post covers the major types of analyses, common methodologies, and a training needs analysis for your learning program, from start to finish.
+In this post, we'll cover everything you need to know about how to conduct a training needs analysis for your learning program, from start to finish.
 You’ll also find in-depth examples and an overview of different methods and components of a successful TNA.

 What is a training needs analysis?

 A training needs analysis takes a bird’s eye view of your company and its overall goals before drilling down into various types of concrete training that you need.
 For example, your company may need more robust training or on-demand mobile training because of your employee or risk profile, based on this evaluation.

 Conducting a training needs analysis before you start putting together your training program is a crucial step to developing more effective training materials and capturing the best use of your production time.